mboljen/backslide/README.md

 # backslide

 This bash script will change the current desktop wallpaper with a random selection from the given path.
-The following desktop environments are supported: Gnome, Mate, and XFCE.
+The following desktop environments are supported: [Gnome](https:://www.gnome.org/), [Mate](https://www.mate-desktop.org/), and [Xfce](https://www.xfce.org/).

 ## Installation